 There are other granaries on Mill Island dating from the nineteenth century.

 A flour granary was built around 1851 on the Brda Młynówka, which is now the stylish restaurant "Młyńska Tavern."
-The so-called Rother Mills and the granaries next to the beautiful modern marina in the northern part of Mill Island are still waiting to be renovated.
+The so-called Rother Mills and the granaries next to the beautiful modern marina in the northern part of Mill Island are under renovation .
 On the other bank of the Brda, in the old barns, there is now another stylish restaurant: "Stary Port" (13 Stary Port Street) and a popular youth club called "Awangarda" with a very interesting interior (21 Stary Port Street).
 The old and the new Bydgoszcz are symbolically connected by the suspended contemporary sculpture "Crossing the River" by Jerzy Kędziora, unveiled at midnight on 1 May 2004, for the occasion of Poland joining the European Union.
 In the same place you can find the modern building on BRE Bank, a kind of modern granary on the banks of the Brda (an award-winning project in a national architectural competition).
 The bold, modern building is loyal to the architectural climate of the former center of Bydgoszcz.
 Symbolically speaking, the granaries have always contributed to (and hopefully will continue to) the financial well-being of Bydgoszcz its citizens.